 Think like a business owner.
 To make your business grow, you grow people.
 You make them learn, practice what they learned, and get them to teach others.

 Abhishek RatnaA manager must always provide the employees opportunities to continuously improve their skills and reassure them that they have a promising future.

 12. Manage employee performance.

-The successes of your direct reports determine your success as supervisors.
-You pay attention to their performance, potentials, and readiness.
+The successes of your direct reports determine your supervision success.
+You pay attention to their performance, potential, and readiness.

 You set goals.
 Define the contribution you need from each.
 Show to get things done.
 Then measure performance.

 To manage performance, supervisors need to ensure that what they do daily will bring results.
 Give constant feedback.
 You praise and correct.
 You instruct and suggest.
 You make everyone focus on work and how they do work.

 To check problems in attitude, you counsel them.